-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In Arizona, the following institutions are TheDream.US Partner Colleges:

 Arizona does not affirmatively extend occupational and professional licensure to undocumented individuals.
 However, Arizona House Bill (H.B.)
 2569, passed on April 10, 2019, allows reciprocity of professional licensure from out-of-state licensed professionals.
 More research is needed to determine whether this bill allows undocumented immigrants who have been licensed out-of-state to use their license in Arizona.